t081as/Mjolnir/README.md

 *One of the most fearsome and powerful tools in existence, capable of leveling mountains*

 ---
-This is the framework library I use in (most of) my projects.
+This is a common library for .NET applications.

 ## Installation